betterscientificsoftware/bssw.io/CuratedContent/DetrimentalEffectsContextSwitchingDevOps.md

 :--- | :---
 Article title  | [Addressing the Detrimental Effects of Context Switching with DevOps](https://insights.sei.cmu.edu/devops/2015/03/addressing-the-detrimental-effects-of-context-switching-with-devops.html)
 Author | Todd Waits
-Focus | Improving devops practices to mitigate the effects of developer context switching.
+Focus | Improving team productivity

 In *Addressing the Detrimental Effects of Context Switching with Deveops*, Todd Waits makes the case that when a software developer switches from one project to